stephengeller/lru-cache-techtest/README.md

 TBC, looking into using linked lists to complete.

 Learning how to solve using [this tutorial](http://learnjswith.me/implement-an-lru-cache-in-javascript/), extracting and interpreting while I learn.

+###### Interpretation
+It appears that this solution works through having each node remember a key, a value and the nodes before and after it - this maintains the order.
+In turn, the cache remembers the most recently and least recently used items, in order to know what to delete.

+When setHead gets called, the first item in the list becomes the next item in the list.
+For example, if node3 gets called and node5 was called before that, node3.next becomes node5, and node3.prev = null.